Société de l'assurance automobile du Québec

 During the course

-1. Make sure that the theoretical components are covered in class with the instructor and that you are not only studying on your own.
+2. Make sure that the theoretical components are covered in class with the instructor and that you are not only studying them on your own.

-2. Write down the dates on which you cover the theoretical modules and have practical sessions (on-road and on a closed track).
+4. Write down the dates on which you cover the theoretical modules and have practical sessions (on-road and closed track).

-3. Check the accuracy of the information on the student’s sheet (e.g. your name, the name of your instructor) that you sign at the end of each lesson.
+5. Check the accuracy of the information on the student’s sheet (e.g. your name, the name of your instructor, the dates of the lessons) that you sign at the end of each lesson.

 To help improve your driving, the school may recommend that you take complementary driving lessons.
-You are allowed to refuse them if they are not part of the SAAQ’s Road Safety Education Program.
+You are allowed to refuse them if they are not part of the RSEP.

 When you receive an attestation